ros2/ros2_documentation/source/Tutorials/Building-ROS-2-on-Linux-with-Eclipse-Oxygen.rst

-Unpack the openssl-1.0.2n package and copy it to the RTI install directory. source /home/ros/rti_connext_dds-5.3.1/resource/scripts/rtisetenv_x64Linux3gcc5.4.0.bash in a console and export RMW_IMPLEMENTATION=rmw_connext_cpp.
+Unpack the openssl-1.0.2n package and copy it to the RTI install directory. source /home/ros/rti_connext_dds-5.3.1/resource/scripts/rtisetenv_x64Linux3gcc5.4.0.bash in a console and export RMW_IMPLEMENTATION=rmw_connextdds.

 Close eclipse-IDE and open it from the shell we sourced all the scripts from above.
 Open Project->Preferences in Eclipse and go to Environment.